resource-watch/slate/source/includes/api/_dataset.md

 data         | JSON DATA only for json connector if connectorUrl not present     |  Array |    [{},{},{}] | Yes for JSON if `sources` is not present legend       | The schema of the new data.
 If none is provided, a guessing mechanism will be used.
 The existing `legend` value of the dataset will be ignored and overwritten in all `overwrite` operations.
 See [the legend section](#legend) above for more details.                                                | Object |               |       No

+*Tip: If you want to periodically and automatically overwrite the data on your document based dataset, check out the [dataset automatic synchronization](#dataset-automatic-synchronization) functionality.*

 #### Errors for overwriting data for a document based dataset